MathiasDarr/TwitterDatathon/README.md

     - Airflow DAG for generating a model every hour or every day.

 * Tweets Query API
-    - API developed using Spring Boot (and/or Flask) for querying the elasticsearch tweete data based upon query parmaeterrs such as location, filter keywords)
+    - API developed using Spring Boot (and/or Flask) for querying the elasticsearch tweet data based upon query parmaeterrs such as location, filter keywords)
 #####  TODO: #####
     - Decouple the API from the pipeline.
 Shoulden't take too long